Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/012-Unit-Testing.md

 `"test": "jest --watchAll" `

 Using this, our test cases will run **automatically** whenever there is a change in production code or test code.

+# Creating simple Mock Functions

+In unit tests, we should not interact with external systems like databases, file systems, or APIs.
+Doing so turns the test into an integration test, which is slower and more fragile.

+The main purpose of unit testing is to isolate the code and test it independently from external dependencies.
+This ensures that tests run quickly, reliably, and consistently, regardless of the environment.

+To achieve this isolation, we use mock functions — fake versions of real dependencies — so that we can simulate their behavior without actually calling them.